andreykiva/my-notes-app/README.md

 - `src/__tests__`
 Contains unit tests for the project.
 The tests are written using Vitest and React Testing Library to ensure the components and functionality work as expected.

+## 🏗️ Architecture
+1. Preload Script (`preload.ts`)
+Sets up a secure bridge between the main and renderer processes using contextBridge.
+Exposes methods:
+- `getNotes`: Fetches notes.
+- `saveNotes`: Saves notes.

+2. Global Declaration for window Object (`preload.global.d.ts`) Declares types for methods available through `window.api` in the renderer process.
+Provides type safety for getNotes and saveNotes.

+3. Main Process (`main.ts`)
+Manages window creation and the app's lifecycle.
+Handles IPC calls for loading and saving notes:
+- `get-notes`: Loads notes.
+- `save-notes`: Saves notes.
+Enforces strict security settings (`contextIsolation, sandbox`).

+4. IPC Communication
+The renderer process calls methods through IPC (`ipcRenderer.invoke`).
+The main process listens for these calls using `ipcMain.handle` and interacts with the notes file.

+5. File Operations (`lib/index.ts`)
+Reads and writes notes to a notes.json file in the user’s data directory.
+Functions:
+- `ensureFile`: Creates the file if it doesn’t exist.
+- `loadNotes`: Reads notes.
+- `saveNotes`: Saves notes.

+6. Shared Types (types and models)
+Types for safe interaction with notes:
+- `GetNotes`: Function to fetch notes.
+- `SaveNotes`: Function to save notes.
+Note: Model for a note (id, title, content).

+7. How It All Works
+Renderer Process: Calls `window.api.getNotes()` or `window.api.saveNotes()`, which sends IPC messages to the main process.
+Main Process: Listens for these messages and interacts with the `notes.json` file to read/save data.

+8. Security
+Context Isolation and Node Integration Disabled: Protects the renderer process from direct access to Node.js.
+Sandboxing: Further restricts the renderer process’s privileges.

 ## 🚀 Getting Started
 Follow these instructions to get a local copy of the project up and running.